How you can be seated in a

 Don’t be seated still because another person

 suggested it nor to influence another person.
-Don't
+Don't rely on help from another person to

-because that will distract your attention from the main concerns of the method
+attention from the main concerns of the method and you won't be able to

-and you won't be able to maintain a beneficial position.
+maintain a beneficial position.

 The text that you have read describes the